Miena, Tasmania

 Miena is a small town at the southern end of the Great Lake in the Central Highlands of Tasmania, Australia.
-At the 2016 census, Miena and the surrounding area had a population of 87.
+At the 2021 census, Miena and the surrounding area had a population of 127.

 Accommodation around Miena includes lakeside hotels, self-contained lodges and numerous shacks.
 Miena is well known for lake fishing and its hydro-electric dam.

 History

 Miena, Liawenee and Waddamana are place names indicating a strong Aboriginal presence over thousands of years, including the Luggermairrenerpairer clan.
-Miena, pronounced "my-enna", translates to "lagoon-like".
+Miena, pronounced "my-ee-na", translates to "lagoon-like".
 These names were applied to the area by Hydro Tasmania.

-The settler and first Sheriff of Tasmania, John Beaumont, explored the Central Highlands plateau during December 1817.
+The settler and first sheriff of Tasmania, John Beaumont, explored the Central Highlands plateau during December 1817.
 The Beaumont Memorial and grave is a short walk from the Dam.

 In 1831 George Augustus Robinson was searching the Central Highlands for Aboriginal people in his role as "conciliator".
 He camped at the site of the future dam at Miena, where he reported "large numbers of swan, a number of light-coloured kangaroo and signs of platypus".

-Murderers Hill, elevation 1055 meters opposite the Great Lake Hotel, takes its name from the murder there of a shepherd and convict hut keeper by bushrangers in 1840.
+Murderers Hill, elevation 1055 metres, opposite the Great Lake Hotel, takes its name from the murder there of a shepherd and convict hut keeper by bushrangers in 1840.

 In the period of the gold rush and the Tasmanian depression of the 1860s, Tasmania's high country was occupied only by Aborigines, shepherds and the occasional bushranger.
 Early colonists used the alpine Central Highlands as summer pastures employing shepherds and hut keepers.
 Hunters were attracted to the Central Plateau, and from the 1890s to the 1960s trapping for pelts was a significant activity.

 The introduction of trout to Tasmanian lakes brought hundreds of visitors to the highlands in the 1890s.
 Great Lake Post Office opened on 1 August 1897.
 It was later renamed Miena in 1920 and closed in 1942.
 It re-opened in 1957 as a telephone office which was closed once more in 1969.
 The community postal agency is now located in the Central Highland Lodge.
 An amateur radio repeater is installed on Barren Tier nearby.